MagnusThome/RejsaCAN-ESP32/README.md

 ### Three on board LEDs

 - Green power LED that shows if the board is turned on or not.
-If using the auto shutdown the green LED (and the board) will be turned on and off depending on the car voltage being over or under the auto start/shutdown threshold.
+If using the auto shutdown the green LED (and the board) will be turned on and off depending on if the car voltage is over or under the auto start/shutdown threshold.

 - Blue LED to use for anything you fancy (BLUE_LED GPIO10)
 - Yellow LED to use for anything (YELLOW_LED GPIO11)

 ### Extra UART RX/TX

-The ESP32-S3 has a built in USB port for uploading firmware, OTG support(!) and general communicating.
-But on the boards rear there are breakout pads for a second UART (TXD0 and RXD0) so you can use both this as a serial port and the board's USB port for other tasks like JTAG or OTG, acting as a peripheral keyboard, mouse, wireless storage and so on.
+The ESP32-S3 has a built in USB port for uploading firmware, OTG support(!) and general communication.
+But on the board's rear there are breakout pads for a second UART (TXD0 and RXD0) so you can use this as a serial port and the board's USB port for other tasks like JTAG or OTG, acting as a peripheral keyboard, mouse, wireless storage and so on.

 ### 3V3 HIGH DRIVER

-The GPIO pins on the ESP32-S3 can in addition to general digital circuitry also drive 10-20mA loads like LEDs and other smaller loads.
+The GPIO pins on the ESP32-S3 can, in addition to general digital circuitry, also drive 10-20mA loads like LEDs and other smaller loads.
 But on the RejsaCAN board there is an added more powerful driver circuit that can drive slightly larger loads of a few hundred mA at 3,3V.
-This can be used for different things like power to external sensors or a small display that you want to be able to shutdown fully to minimize power consumption while in sleep mode for example.
-This 3V3 SWITCHED output is controlled by HI_DRIVER GPIO21.
-The ESP32-S can keep this on or off when in sleep mode.
+This can be used for different things like powering external sensors or a small display that you want to be able to shutdown fully to minimize power consumption while in sleep mode for example.
+This 3V3_SWITCHED output is controlled by HI_DRIVER (GPIO21).
+The ESP32-S3 can keep this on or off when in sleep mode.

-There is also a 3,3V power output pad in the row of pads that is turned on whenever the board is running.
-Keep in mind this is not a 3V3 _input_ to drive the board, it is only an output to drive I2C, SPI and other sensors.
+There is also a 3,3V power output pad in the row of connection pads on the board that is turned on whenever the board is running.
+Keep in mind that this is _not_ a 3V3 input to drive the board, it is only an output to drive external I2C, SPI and other sensors.

 ### SD card reader

-Optionally one can mount an SD micro card reader on the board rear side.
+Optionally one can mount an SD micro card reader on the rear of the pcb.
 It is connected to SPI and select SD_CARD (GPIO45)

 ### Other general IO pins